jackm-g/terraform-aws-basic-startup-infrx/infra/live/ci-ec2/README.md

 terraform destroy
 ```

 Note: This will also unregister the runner from GitHub.
+Your existing ECR repositories will not be affected.